All facilities that are required to obtain an air emission permit are required to submit an annual emission inventory.

 Facilities that failed to submit emissions data on time will find that their fees are based on 1.5 times the most recent actual emissions in tons for which an emissions fee was assessed, per Minn.
 R. 7002.0025 Subp.
 3.

 The Air Quality Division sends an invoice for the fee to each facility early in the calendar year.
-Facilities have 60 days from the invoice date of the bill to pay their fees.
+Fees assessed under part 7002.0025 shall be paid within 30 days of the invoice date.
 If the fee is not paid within 60 days of the date of the fee invoice, a late fee of 10 percent must be submitted with the fee payment.
 An additional 10 percent of the original payment is due for each additional 30-day period that the payment is late.